negbook/FlowDetector/README.md

-FlowCheckCreate(name,defaultValue)        --to create a detector to follow a value's changing FlowCheck(name,inputValue)                --input a value into the detector FlowCheckDelete(name)                     --waste the detector RegisterFlowCallback(name,type,cb(name,old,new,islinked/fromlinkedname))        --trigger a function when detect something FlowMakeLink(name1,name2)                 --link a detector to another detector.
+FlowCheckCreate(name,defaultValue)        --to create a detector to follow a value's changing FlowCheck(name,inputValue)                --input a value into the detector FlowCheckDelete(name)                     --waste the detector RegisterFlowCallback(name,type,cb(name,old,new,islinked,linkto))        --trigger a function when detect something FlowMakeLink(name1,name2)                 --link a detector to another detector.

 ```